53v3n3d4/Zukan-Icon-Theme/README.md

 ## Upgrade

 Package Control, by default, auto upgrade packages plugins.
 So this package will get icons PNGs and data files auto upgraded.
-Icons preferences and syntaxes are build based on user syntaxes and themes installed.
+Icons preferences and syntaxes are built based on user syntaxes and themes installed.

 We are auto upgrading icons preferences and syntaxes by default.